 - Prescription pain killers

-- Wearing a back brace while working
+- A back brace that’s worn while working

 - Low-impact exercise such as walking or swimming

 - Corticosteroid injections